The Three Regimes of Offline-to-Online Reinforcement Learning: Empirical Study

-In the \Superior regime, the pretrained policy $\pi_{0}$ achieves substantially higher performance than the behavior policy underlying the offline dataset, i.e., $J(\pi_0) > J(\pi_\D)$.
-In such cases, the offline dataset offers limited additional value, and the primary concern becomes preserving stability relative to the pretrained policy during online fine-tuning.
+In this regime, the pretrained policy $\pi_{0}$ achieves substantially higher performance than the offline dataset, which is common for suboptimal or low-quality datasets.
+In such cases, the offline dataset offers limited additional value, and the primary concern becomes preserving stability relative to $\pi_0$.

-Representative results are shown in Figure~\ref{fig:plt_superoir}, with the complete set of results for all settings in this regime provided in the appendix (Figure~\ref{fig:plt_superoir_all}).
-We perform $t$-tests between the strongest $\pi_0$-centric and $\D$-centric methods in each setting within this regime.
+Representative results are shown in Figure~\ref{fig:plt_superoir}, with the complete results in this regime provided in the appendix (Figure~\ref{fig:plt_superoir_all}).
+We perform $t$-tests between the strongest $\pi_0$-centric and $\D$-centric methods in each setting.
 The results indicate $\pi_0$-centric methods outperform $\D$-centric methods in 24 out of 32 settings (75\%), while the remaining settings mostly show no statistically significant difference.
-Only two settings exhibit the opposite outcome, and in both cases the difference in average performance is negligible.
-One such case is shown in the rightmost plot of the second row in Figure~\ref{fig:plt_superoir}.
 These statistics correspond to the \Superior column of the confusion matrix in Table~\ref{table:confusion}.

-This aggregate outcome strongly supports our principle that, in the \Superior regime, $\pi_{0}$-centric methods tend to be more effective than $\mathcal{D}$-centric methods.
-In other words: when the pretrained policy already outperforms the dataset (the superior case), methods that stick close to the pretrained policy work better than those that keep leaning on the offline dataset.
+These aggregate outcomes strongly support our principle that, in the \Superior regime, $\pi_{0}$-centric methods tend to be more effective than $\mathcal{D}$-centric methods.
+In other words, when the pretrained policy $\pi_0$ already outperforms the dataset, methods that stick close to $\pi_0$ work better than those that keep leaning on the offline dataset.
 While the prediction accuracy is not perfect, such discrepancies are anticipated given the influence of hyperparameters and implementation details.
-Importantly, the overall observed patterns remain consistent with our principle.
+Importantly, the overall observed patterns remain consistent with our principle.\looseness-1